maxrmorrison/melgan-cuda/README.md

 # melgan-cuda

-CUDA implementation of the MelGAN vocoder
+CUDA implementation of the MelGAN vocoder.
+The original MelGAN implementation can be found [here](https://github.com/descriptinc/melgan-neurips).

 ### Installation

 Install CUDA and CUDNN.
 We recommend CUDA 11.0 and CUDNN 8.0.5, which were used for testing.
 Then, run `make`.

 ### Usage